mmolloy88/rails-template/README.md

 - [✓] 19.
 I have provided my database schema design
 - [✓] 20.
 I have described the way tasks are allocated and tracked in my project

-NB Slide/Presentation specific requirements

-- [ ] 21.
-An outline of the problem I solved by building this particular marketplace app, and why it’s a problem that needs solving.
-- [ ] 22.
-A well planned walkthrough of my app
-- [ ] 23.
-I have practived my presentation at least once and it is 5-6 minutes long.

 ### Rubric Criteria